Handmade Christmas decorations are so much fun!

 And now – my favorite.
 I used the big circles from the ornament pattern – and Ed Emberley’s Picture Pie: A Cut and Paste Drawing Book.
 Those three birds are straight out of the book – and it’s filled with other cool pictures too, all made from circles.

 I’d love to see what variations you all come up with!
-Get the ornaments pattern here and the stocking pattern here.
-And then please post your finished projects to the Shiny Happy World Facebook page so everyone can admire them. 🙂
+Get the free ornaments pattern here and the free stocking pattern here.
+And then please post your finished projects to the Shiny Happy People group so everyone can admire them. 🙂